Guilty (Barbra Streisand album): References in popular culture

 In October 2010, American DJ duo Duck Sauce released a single titled "Barbra Streisand", the cover of which is modeled directly after Guilty.
 Neither the song nor the artist are associated in any way with Barbra Streisand.

 The Guilty Demos

 The Guilty Demos is a demo version of the album by Barry Gibb.
 Not intended for release tapes of these had been circulating among fans before bootleg CDs started emerging.
 In October 2006 Gibb made these available through iTunes.
 Recorded in 1979 all of the songs were written that same year except "The Love Inside" which was written in 1978 during work on Spirits Having Flown.
 All songs feature Barry Gibb's falsetto voice, except "What Kind of Fool" where he used his natural voice.
 The songs "Carried Away" and "Secrets" were not used by Streisand but instead recorded by Elaine Paige with only "Secrets" being issued on her 1981 self-titled album.
 Olivia Newton-John recorded and released "Carried Away" on her Physical album, also in 1981.
 The demo version of "Never Give Up" remains unreleased.

+"Carried Away" and "Secrets" were not used by Streisand but instead recorded by Elaine Paige with only "Secrets" being issued on her 1981 self-titled album.
+Olivia Newton-John recorded and released "Carried Away" on her Physical album also in 1981.